imikiani/contact-form-7/readme.txt

 5. Then go to "IDPay payment" tab and Enable Payment through IDPay gateway for that form.
 6. If you would like your customer pay a fixed amount, enter that amount in to "Predefined amount" field.
 Also we provide a custom field so that a customer can enter their arbitrary amount in the field.
 This field is: idpay_amount.

+If you need to use this plugin in Test mode, check the "Sandbox".

+Also there is a complete documentation [here](https://blog.idpay.ir/helps/103) which helps you to install the plugin step by step.

+Thank you so much for using IDPay Payment Gateway.

 == Changelog ==